Hadamar Euthanasia Centre

 History and Significance

-The Hadamar Euthanasia Centre was established as part of a broader initiative by the Nazi regime to eliminate individuals they considered “life unworthy of life.”
-This included individuals with disabilities, mental illnesses, and other conditions perceived as burdensome to society.
-The programme was rooted in a twisted ideology that prioritized the so-called purity and strength of the Aryan race, leading to systematic killings cloaked in the guise of medical treatment.
+The Hadamar Euthanasia Centre was part of a broader Nazi initiative known as the T4 program, which sought to eliminate individuals considered “life unworthy of life.”
+This included people with disabilities, mental illnesses, and other conditions that the regime viewed as burdens on society.
+The center was established as one of several facilities designed to carry out this heinous program.

 Architecture and Features